-Turning it clockwise (forward) by one click while playing a track skips to the next track.

-Turning it counterclockwise (backward) by one click during the first 2 seconds of the track will jump to the previous track in the list and turning this button at any other time in the track will jump to the beginning of the current track.
+- Use the TUNE control knob to select the next or previous track. - Turning it clockwise (forward) by one click, while playing a track, skips to the next track. - Turning it counterclockwise (backward) by one click, during the first two seconds of the track, will jump to the previous track in the list.
+Turning this button at any other time in the track, will jump to the beginning of the current track.

-RW (Rewind) Button

-Press and hold the "RW" button to move backward in the current track.
-Holding the "RW" button long enough will take you back to the beginning of the current track.

-Pressing and releasing the "RW" button will go back 5 seconds of the current track.

-FF (Fast Forward) Button

-Press and hold the "FF" button to move forward in the current track.

-Pressing and releasing the "FF" button will go forward 5 seconds of the current track.

-SEEK Buttons

-Use the "SEEK" buttons to move to the previous or the next track.

-If the left (down) button is pressed during the first 2 seconds of the current track, it will go back to the previous track in the list, if you press this button at any other time in the current track it will go back to the beginning of the track.

-If the right (up) button is pressed during Play mode, it will go to the next track in the list.
+- Jump backward in the current track by pressing and holding the << RW button.
+Holding the << RW button long enough will take you to the beginning of the current track. - Jump forward in the current track by pressing and holding the FF >> button. - A single press backward << RW or forward FF >> will 4 jump backward or forward respectively, for five seconds. - Use the << SEEK and SEEK >> buttons to jump to the previous or next track.
+If the << SEEK button is pressed during the first two seconds of the track, it will jump to the previous track in the list, if you press this button at any other time in the track it will jump to the beginning of the track.
+If you press the SEEK >> button during play mode, it will jump to the next track in the list.

-INFO Button

-Press the "INFO" button while a track is playing to see the information (Track Title, Artist, Album, etc.) for that track.
-Each press the "INFO" button will take you to the next screen of data for that track.
-Once you have seen all of the screens, the last press of the "INFO" button will take you back to the play mode screen on the radio.
+- While a track is playing, press the INFO button to see the associated metadata (Artist, track title, album, etc.) for that track.
+Pressing the INFO button again jumps to the next screen of data for that track.
+Once you have seen all screens, the last INFO button press will take you back to the play mode screen on the radio. - Pressing the REPEAT button will change the iPod® mode to repeat the current playing track. - Press the SCAN button to use iPod® scan mode, which will play the first five seconds of each track in the current list and then forward to the next song.
+To stop SCAN mode and start playing the desired track, when it is playing the track, press the SCAN button again.
+During Scan mode you can also press the << SEEK and SEEK >> buttons to select the previous and next tracks. - RND button (available on sales code RES radio only): Pressing this button toggles between Shuffle ON and

-REPEAT Button

-Press the "REPEAT" button to repeat the current playing track

-Pressing the "SCAN" button will play the first 5 seconds of each track in the current list and then forward to the next song.
-To stop the SCAN mode and start playing the desired track, press the "SCAN" button again.

-During the SCAN mode, you can also press the SEEK button to the left or right to go to the previous or next tracks.

-RND (Random) Button (RES Radios Only)

-Pressing the "RND" button will switch between the shuffle on and shuffle off modes of the iPod®.
-If the "RND" icon is showing on the radio display then the shuffle mode is on.
+Shuffle OFF modes for the iPod®.
+If the RND icon is showing on the radio display, then the shuffle mode is ON.

-List or Browse Mode
+List Or Browse Mode

-During Play mode, pressing any of the following buttons will take you to List mode.
-List mode enables you to scroll through the list of menus and tracks on the iPod®.
+During Play mode, pressing any of the buttons described below, takes you to List mode.
+List mode enables you to scroll through the list of menus and tracks on the iPod[®].